Sunjo of Joseon

-Sunjo (29 July 1790 – 13 December 1834), personal name Yi Gong, was a Korean royal who was the 23rd monarch of the Joseon dynasty of Korea.
-He was the second son of King Jeongjo by his concubine, Royal Noble Consort Su of the Bannam Park clan.
-His reign saw oppression against Catholics and his failed attempts at reforms which resulted in riots, notably by Hong Gyeong-nae in 1811.
+Sunjo (29 July 1790 – 13 December 1834), (Note: In the Korean calendar (lunisolar), he was born on the 18th day of the 6th lunar month and died on the 13th day of the 11th lunar month.) personal name Yi Hong, was the 23rd monarch of the Joseon.
+He ascended to the throne at the age of 10, upon the death of his father, King Jeongjo.
+His reign was marked by the persecution of Catholics and his failed attempts at reforms that resulted in riots, notably Hong Kyŏngnae's Rebellion.
+Following the establishment of the Korean Empire, he was honored as Emperor Suk.

 Biography

-He was born with the title of His Royal Highness Prince Yi Gong on 29 July 1790 (18 June 1790 in lunar calendar).
-Upon the death of his father, King Jeongjo, Yi Gong ascended to the throne at age 10 on the 4 July 1800, lunar calendar.

-In 1802, aged 13, King Sunjo married Lady Kim, known posthumously as Queen Sunwon, daughter of Kim Jo-sun, who was a leader of the Andong Kim clan.
+In 1802, aged 12, King Sunjo married Lady Kim (posthumously Queen Sunwon), daughter of Kim Jo-sun, who was a leader of the Andong Kim clan.

-Since he ascended the throne at a young age, Queen Dowager Jeongsun, the second queen of King Yeongjo, ruled as queen regent, which allowed her to wield power over state affairs.
-Queen Jeongsun's influence was to such extent that during Sunjo's reign, the status of Lady Hyegyŏng, the mother of Jeongjo and the grandmother of Sunjo, became a point of contention.
-During Jeonjo's reign, Lady Hyegyŏng was treated with respect and as the mother of King Jeongjo despite the fact that Lady Hyegyŏng was married to Crown Prince Sado who had been forced to commit suicide during the reign of Yeongjo, which had greatly affected Hyegyeong's status due to the controversy surrounding Sado's suicide.
-Following Sunjo's ascension, her status was lowered and despite Sunjo's efforts to reverse this later in his reign, they were unsuccessful.
+Since he ascended to the throne at a young age, Queen Dowager Yesun, the second wife of his great-grandfather King Yeongjo, ruled as regent, which allowed her to wield power over state affairs.
+Queen Dowager Yesun's influence was to such extent that during Sunjo's reign, the status of Lady Hyegyŏng, the biological grandmother of Sunjo, became a point of contention.
+During Jeongjo's reign, Lady Hyegyŏng was treated with respect and as the mother of King Jeongjo despite the fact that Lady Hyegyŏng was the wife of Crown Prince Sado, who had been executed during Yeongjo's reign, which greatly affected Lady Hyegyŏng's status.
+Following Sunjo's ascension, her status was lowered and his efforts to reverse this later in his reign were unsuccessful.

-Despite King Sunjo's efforts to reform politics, the fundamental principles of government deteriorated.
-The state examination became disordered and corruption in the government personnel administration prevailed.
-This resulted in disorder in society and various riots broke out among the people, including the revolt by Hong Gyeong-nae in 1811–1812.
-The Ogajaktongbeop (五家作統法), a census registration system to group five houses as one unit, was carried out in this period, and oppression against Catholicism began in earnest.
+Despite Sunjo's efforts to reform politics, the fundamental principles of governing deteriorated.
+The state examination became disordered and corruption in the government administration prevailed.
+This resulted in disorder in society and various riots broke out among the people, including the rebellion by Hong Kyŏngnae in 1812.
+The oppression against Catholicism began in earnest during this period.